Dave-Sterry/Imposter/README.md

 ## EVEN MORE STRETCHING!
 * V.2 - turn it into more of a game with longer story
-* V.3 - Take the story I wrote "Imagine a Man" and make it into an only comic book
+* V.3 - Take the story I wrote "Imagine a Man" and make it into an online comic book

 ## 🔧 Setup & Requirements
 ### 📋 Necessary Specifications